cogniteam/cognitao_ros2/README.md

 The action_manager directory contains ActionMsg.h file (located at [action_manager/action]).

 The action conatains three fields-

-**Goal**- the desirable action that the user want the server will do. the goal expresses by string which called action type.
+**Goal**- the desirable action that the user want the server to execute.
+The goal is expressed by a string which called action type.

-**Result**- boolean value that represents whether the operation was successful or notץ **FeedBack** -string that give feedback about the action's status.
+**Result**- boolean value that represents whether the operation was successful or not.

+**FeedBack** -string that gives feedback about the action's status.
 ```
 # Goal
 string actiontype